sandipanrakshit34/Movie-Recommender-System-Using-Machine-Learning/README.md

 ## Access
 Deployed **App** => https://huggingface.co/spaces/sandipan23/Movie-Recommender-System

-The purpose of a recommendation system basically is to search for content that would be interesting to an individual.
-Moreover, it involves a number of factors to create personalised lists of useful and interesting content specific to each user/individual.
-Recommendation systems are Artificial Intelligence based algorithms that skim through all possible options and create a customized list of items that are interesting and relevant to an individual.
-These results are based on their profile, search/browsing history, what other people with similar traits/demographics are watching, and how likely are you to watch those movies.
-This is achieved through predictive modeling and heuristics with the data available.

 # About this project:

 This is a streamlit web application that can recommend various kinds of similar movies based on an user interest.